 1937- "Queen of the Blues" Singer Bessie Smith died after a car accident in Mississippi.
 She crashed her Packard into a parked car.
 She was 43.
 One account said she died because she was refused treatment in a segregated hospital but the truth was she was treated by a white doctor at the scene and sent to the nearest hospital, which was a black one.

 1941- Max Fleischer's "Superman" cartoon debuts.
 They were much more expensive that the usual short cartoons- $90,000 to the usual $40,000, but Paramount wanted them.

 1955- Eddie Fisher married Debbie Reynolds.

 1957- The musical West Side Story opened.
 The legend goes composer Leonard Bernstein was in the hospital to be operated on for a deviated septum.
 While recuperating he ran into lyricist Steven Sondheim, who was also recovering from an operation.
-To pass the time while convalescing they started working on the idea of an updated Romeo and Juliet set to music.
-One early title discarded was Gang Way!
+To pass the time while convalescing they started talking about the idea of an updated Romeo and Juliet set to music in the slums.
+One early title was Gang Way!

 1961- Nineteen year old folk singer Bob Dylan made his debut in a Greenwich Village coffee house Gerde’s Folk City.